yext/answers-search-ui-sdk-docs/core-concepts/initialization.md

     type: boolean
     required: false
     default: true
-    description: If true, the search session is tracked using session storage and cookies.
+    description: If true, the search session is tracked using session storage and session cookies.
 If false, there is no tracking.
+Can also be set using the `setSessionSessionOption(bool)` function.
+    - property: analyticsEventsEnabled
+    type: boolean
+    required: false
+    default: true
+    description: If true, analytics events are sent when users engage with the experience.
+If false, no analytics events are set.
+Can also be set using the `setAnalyticsOptIn(bool)` function.
   - property: disableCssVariablesPonyfill
     type: boolean
     required: false